Scroll down to the recipe blocked in blue for keto chocolate ganache bundt cake.

 You will thank me for this if you have been looking for a way to top your chocolate bundt cake.
 Ganache is a combination of dark chocolate, heavy cream and butter.
 When you use a higher fat regular chocolate, you don’t need butter, but the sugar free chocolate chips need it.
 I wrote more about the ganache here.

 Another option is to cover the cake with a vanilla glaze, then ganache, then shaved choc zero chocolate.
+This might be my favorite.

 What is the best Sugar Free Chocolate?